kggold4/final-project-intro-data-science/README.md

 <br>

-## Welcome to the final project in the introduction to data science cource!
+## Welcome to the final project in the introduction to data science cource at Ariel University!

 ### In this project you will find three main jupyter notebooks:
 1. notebook1 - Statistics and Probability